Bit recycling for scaling random number generators: Abstract

 \section{Abstract}

-Many Random Number Generators (RNG) are available nowadays; they are divided in two categories, \emph{hardware RNG}, that provide ``true'' random numbers, and \emph{algorithmic RNG}, that generate pseudo random numbers (PRNG).
+Many random number generators (RNG) are available nowadays; they are divided in two categories, \emph{hardware RNG}, that provide ``true'' random numbers, and \emph{algorithmic RNG}, also known as pseudo random number generators (PRNG).
 Both types usually generate random numbers $(X_n)_n$ as independent uniform samples in a range $0,\ldots 2^b-1$, with $b=8,16,32$ or $b=64$.
 In applications, it is instead sometimes desirable to draw random numbers as independent uniform samples $(Y_n)_n$ in a range $1,\ldots M$, where moreover $M$ may change between drawings.
 Transforming the sequence $(X_n)_n$ to $(Y_n)_n$ is sometimes known as \emph{scaling}.
 We discuss different methods for scaling the RNG, both in term of mathematical efficiency and of computational speed.